-Copper gloves are helpful because they are lightweight and breathable which helps allow for a full range of motion during any daily activity.
+Copper gloves are helpful because they are lightweight and breathable, which helps allow for a full range of motion.
 They are also comfortable enough to wear every day.

-Copper compression gloves work by helping apply continuous pressure, which helps the blood flow circulate as well as help to lessen pain in the hands and finger joints.
+Copper compression gloves work by helping apply continuous pressure, which helps blood circulate as well as helps to lessen pain in the hands and finger joints.

 Copper compression gloves also help provide virus protection.
 Gloves infused with antibacterial copper can help protect against viruses, bacteria, and fungi that are typically found on everyday surfaces as well as gym equipment.

-Gloves that are made with anti-bacterial copper-infused fabric means that the copper material is permanently infused and embedded into all areas of the glove.
+These gloves are made with anti-bacterial copper-infused fabric, meaning that the copper material is permanently infused and embedded into all areas of the glove.

-Copper infusion is much different than copper gloves that are simply bathed or sprayed on.
-Copper gloves that are not infused are actually inferior because of the fact that the copper can wash off after a few washes.
+Copper infusion is much different from copper gloves that are simply bathed in copper or have copper sprayed on.
+Copper gloves that are not infused are actually inferior because the copper can wash off after a few washes.
 This, in turn, diminishes the antimicrobial effect.

 Certain bacteria and viruses can live on surfaces for up to 5 days.
 Good quality copper gloves are strong and can protect you during work and everyday activities.
 They are ideal for essential workers and settings where disposable gloves might get ripped or damaged.